 Women in ancient India enjoyed a high status in society.
 Their condition was good.
-The women were provided with an opportunity to attain high intellectual and spiritual standard.
-Though monogamy was most common, some section of the society indulged in polygamy.
+The women were provided with an opportunity to attain a high intellectual and spiritual standard.
+Though monogamy was most common, some sections of the society indulged in polygamy.
 There was no system of early marriage.

 There’re some bright exceptions in this dismal picture.
-The role of women in ancient Indian literature is immense.
+The part of women in ancient Indian literature is huge.
 Ancient India had many learned ladies.
 There were two types of scholarly women — who never married and cultured the Vedas throughout their lives; and who studied the Vedas till they married.
-Ancient Indian grammarian — Panini — mentioned of female students’ studying Vedas.

-Women often enjoyed prominent roles in politics.
-Women from the aristocratic classes enjoyed education and other privileges but the common woman still suffered ignominy, deprivation and hurdles.
+Women from the noble classes enjoyed education and other privileges but the common woman still suffered humiliation, deprivation, and difficulties.

 It may thus be concluded that in ancient India, women did not enjoy an inferior status rather they occupied an honorable place.
 They’d ample rights in the social and religious fields and limited rights in the economic and political fields.
 They weren’t treated as inferior or subordinate but equal to men.